SACHSTech/Lesson-Methods/README.md

 # Introduction to Methods

-So far, we have been writing code as one long sequence inside the `run()` method.
-As programs grow, this becomes:
+So far, we have been writing code as one long sequence inside the `run()` block.
+As programs grow in length and complexity, this becomes:

-- harder to read,
+- more difficult to read,
-- harder to debug,
+- more difficult to debug, and
-- and harder to extend.
+- more difficult to extend.

-To keep our programs organized, we use **methods**.
+To keep our programs organized, we will use **methods**.

-A **method** is a **small, named block of code** that does one job.
+A method is a **small, named block of code** that does one job.
 Once defined, we can **call** the method whenever we need that job done.

 ### Why Use Methods?